Way back in March 2019, CFA Institute first announced that CFA Level 1 will be transitioning to computer-based testing (CBT).

 These will be conducted only after Feb21 exams are over, and are on an invitation-only basis, but we take that as a possibility of CFA Institute rolling these out in the future if the pandemic situation doesn’t improve.

-What is the new 2021 CFA CBT test schedule?
+What is the new 2021 CFA computer based testing schedule?

 In 2021, CFA CBT exams have a different schedule due to the ongoing pandemic.